nunciadiaz/IG-reminder-project/IG Reminder Project.md

 ## Requirements
 - Webpage that you can log into and see notifications.
   - locally hosted
-  - list of notifications with buttons that you can click
+  - list of notifications with buttons that you can click (Done)
-    - 3 buttons:
+    - 3 buttons: (done)
       * dismiss
       * postpone 1 hr
       * postpone 1 day